Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

-For your coffee shop to have the best chance of success, it should fit into the center of the Venn diagram above.
+For your coffee shop business to have the best chance of success, it should fit into the centre of the Venn diagram above.

 Financial matters are also critical.
 Consider how much money you have and whether you need to access external capital.
-Think about how much it will cost to rent a unit, promote your coffee shop, deal with renovations, buy equipment, and make hires.
+Think about the exact cost of renting a unit, promoting your coffee shop, dealing with renovations, buying reliable equipment, and making hires.

-It isn’t essential that you decide everything at once.
-But by the time you seriously get around to starting your business, these are things you need to know.
+Starting a coffee shop is more than just commissioning an espresso machine.
+By the time you seriously get around to starting your coffee shop business, these are things you need to know.

 Create a Mission and a Vision Statement

-A mission statement and a vision statement are important documents that help you define your coffee shop.
+A mission statement and a vision statement are important documents that help you define the culture of your coffee shop.